 Ingredients

-- 1 buttercup squash or acorn squash or kabocha squash
+- 1 squash acorn squash or kabocha squash

 - 1 tablespoon avocado oil or avocado spray